qorix-group/process_description/process/process_areas/implementation/implementation_concept.rst

 Details such as **attributes and interfaces** are documented under the **Units within the Component section** (refer to the template for details).

+Note that the detailed design may not be complete in the way that it covers every class which is coded.
+These not covered parts may contain implementation detail and should not be needed to understand the the detailed design.

 Dynamic View
 ````````````
 The **dynamic view** illustrates how the **units** interact with each other to fulfill a specific